About the Center for Japan Studies

 The Center for Japan Studies was established in April 2000 within the context of the festivities celebrating the historic ties that have existed for 400 years between Japan and the Netherlands.
 The Center is involved in teaching, research and consulting activities concerning 21st century Japan and its Asian context.
 Specific attention is given to the relations between Japan and the European Union.

 In October 2005 the Center celebrated its 5th anniversary with an international symposium: “The Energy Impact of Japan and China: Threat or Chance?”.
-The Symposium was hosted by Gasunie Groningen in its headquarters.
+Gasunie hosted the symposium in its headquarters in Groningen.
 On February 9, 2009 a new symposium was held, focusing on whether the 21st century will become "The Asian Era?".
 On 23 and 24 June 2015 an international symposium took place on "Racism and intolerance in Europe and Asia – Challenges and Policies", it was co-organised by staff of the University of Groningen (the Netherlands) and Osaka University (Japan) under the cooperation agreement between the NWO (Netherlands Organisation for Scientific Research) and JSPS (Japan Society for the Promotion of Science).
 (See menu left hand side for more information and the programme).

 Goals and purposes of the Center for Japan Studies

 The Center's primary mission is to advance the acquisition and transfer of knowledge about contemporary Japan and its position in the regional (East Asia) and the global context.
-Also the various ties and connections between Japan and the Netherlands and the European Union are of special importance.
-The ties with the Netherlands have a history of more than 400 years.
+Furthermore the various ties and connections between Japan and the Netherlands and the European Union are of special importance.
+These ties will expand after the recent signing of the EU-Japan Economic Partnership Agreement, July 2018.

 Research and Education